 After he left that morning, I sat still with my thoughts.
 What had just happened?
 Why did I still feel attached to this guy?
 I stalked his facebook and wondered why I wasn’t good enough.
 I had given him this precious gift, and he didn’t care.

-A few weeks later I found myself at the doctor with my sweet friend Liz translating as my legs were up in stirrups.
+A few weeks later found me at the doctor with my legs up in stirrups, a friend translating for me.
 Yep, he had given me an STD.
-I told him I had to pay out of pocket for the doctor’s visit, and he didn’t even respond.
+I told him I had to pay out of pocket for the doctor’s visit, but he didn’t respond.

-Life was weird the 6 months post virginity loss.
+Life was weird for the 6 months post-virginity-loss.
 I told a few friends what had happened but never used the word rape.
-Just said it wasn’t a great experience.
-I still felt heartbroken about it all but didn’t know how to categorize it.
+I just said it wasn’t a great experience.
+I felt heartbroken about it all but didn’t know how to categorize it.

-I found my confidence back through graduate school, traveling the world, and slowly – with distance – dating again.
-Whenever I met my future husband, and we started talking about marriage, I knew I had to face the demons of my past.
-I signed up for therapy and through months of therapy I’ve learned to retell the story to myself.
+I got my confidence back going to graduate school, traveling the world, and slowly – with distance – dating again.
+When I met my future husband and we started talking about marriage, I knew I had to face the demons of my past.
+I signed up for therapy.
+It took months, but I’ve learned to retell the story to myself.

-I used to look back at that night as one full of shame.
-I blamed myself for not picking up on the cues, and I felt immense shame for losing something that I had been taught was so valuable.
-I had kissed him, I was drinking, I had let him stay over- these are all things that made me blame myself for the events.
-For so many years, I took responsibility for the situation and because of that I told the story to myself that I was unworthy of real, pure love.
+When I looked back at that night, I used to blame myself for not picking up on the cues.
+I was deeply ashamed of losing something that I had been taught was so valuable.
+I had kissed him, I’d been drinking, I let him come over – I blamed myself because of all these things.
+For many years, I took responsibility for the situation and told myself that I was unworthy of real, pure love.

 As I talk to more women, I see how many of us tell ourselves this story.
 The names, places, and events vary, but the story remains the same.
 We take on the shame, the responsibility, and the blame for events that don’t belong to us that way.